 Special Requests.

 Withdrawals.
-With the approval of the Agency or the Presiding Officer, a Petitioner may withdraw his request for an Adjudicatory Proceeding in a writing signed by the Petitioner or his or her Authorized Representative.
+With the approval of the Agency or the Presiding Officer, a Petitioner may withdraw his or her request for an Adjudicatory Proceeding in a writing signed by the Petitioner or his or her Authorized Representative.

 Emergency Scheduling.
 The Agency or the Presiding Officer, on its own or by request of a Party, may for good cause order an accelerated hearing.